Psage23/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Client's way to provide proof to a server for authentication.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Use Private routes and client-side authenication.

 - [ ] Describe how web servers work.

+Servers connect to the internet and store code to share across the web and hosts and serves websites by requesting a domain name.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+PUT is the u in CRUD.
+Delete is the d in CRUD.

 ## Project Set Up